 Turn any square of paper into an origami house with these simple directions.
-PErhaps my favorite thing about these little paper houses are the pay they’re sure to inspire!
+Perhaps my favorite thing about these little paper houses are the play they’re sure to inspire!

 If you want to be fancy use paper made especially for origami.
 It’s thin so it folds easily and it’s conveniently already cut into squares.
 Origami paper is usually a different color in each side so when folded up it does show the contrast between the sides, which can be nice.
 You can grab a big assortment like this one for the price of two fancy cups of coffee and it will last a lonnnng time.
 If your kiddo enjoys origami it’s a good investment!